LTTE Cemetery (Updated)

 Click above to view photos from an LTTE cemetery in Jaffna.

 I was told there are over a dozen more cemeteries identical to this one in other parts of northern and eastern Sri Lanka.
+I'm not sure how many bodies are buried here but there are obviously many.

 There is a stage on the opposite end to the entrance gates where commemoration ceremonies are held yearly.
 As you'll see from the photos, there has been a lot of care put into the creation and upkeep of this cemetery.